 I always love reading ABOUT pages, but when I started writing mine, jumping straight into talking about myself seemed a bit too abrupt.
 After spending too long trying to think of something pithy to begin with, I found myself wishing I had thought of, “Call me Ismael”, before Herman Melville had, because then this page would start off perfectly.
 But alas, he has beaten me to it, having the unfair advantage of being born first.
 So, since no one can possibly outdo him in this regard, I guess I will just have to dive right in…

-This propensity lead me to learn about many diverse things as an adult (this is the serious part), studying everything from spiritual growth to paleontology; and working as a artist, writer, and web designer.
+This propensity to love searching for and learning about things led me to studying a variety of things from spiritual to scientific; and working as a artist, writer, and web designer.
 It wasn’t a far leap for me to end up educating my own children at home, which I did for over twenty years.
 (I will confess to wishing for a school bus to come by now and then.)

-Art, music and writing have continued to be the constants woven throughout my life; rising and falling like waves, as they have each taken their turns in preeminence at different periods of time in my life.
-Currently in the visual arts my focus is on painting, conceptual photography, and metalwork.
-I also enjoy creating music, as a singer/songwriter, with my husband, Robert.
-And if I am not doing any of those things I may be writing some poetry or prose.
+Art, music and writing have continued to be the constants woven throughout my life; rising and falling like waves.
+They have each taken their turns in preeminence at different periods of time in my life.
+Whether creating in various visual arts, painting, conceptual photography, metalwork, or creating music as a singer/songwriter with my husband, Robert, something creative will always be evident.

 A true right-brained introvert, I enjoy being alone to create and dream; still the alchemist in me not only enjoys creating things, but has always had a desire to help bring transformation to people’s lives.
 This has taken many forms as well, including teaching or leading small groups, doing one-on-one lay counseling, organizing large group events, and facilitating online classes.